FOR LOVE OR COUNTRY

 15. Should the Sandoval family have defected even though Lionel (Mrs. Sandoval’s son by her first marriage) was still in Cuba and would be subject to persecution by the authorities as a result of their defection?

 There is no one correct answer to this question.
 A good answer will try to balance the obligation that every person has to him or herself to live a full and complete life and the obligations that they have to their family members.
 It is a very close question.

 16. Jazz is an amalgam of many musical traditions, some African-American and some European.
 Set out four sources of jazz, at least two of which are purely European music or from European sources.

-17. Give the number of each section of the Universal Declaration of Human Rights which the Cuban government violated by taking the described actions against Mr. Sandoval.
+17. Please write next to each of the following the provision of the Universal Declaration of Human Rights which the Cuban government violated by taking the described actions against Mr. Sandoval.
 Each correct answer counts for half a point.